intellifi-nl/webapi-doc/README.md

 Item
 ----

 An item is an object (or even a person) that you tagged with some kind of RFID emitter.
-At this moment our eco system can detect both the RFID EPC Gen2 tags and the modern Bluetooth LE beacons (including iBeacon and Eddystone).
-When an item is detected for the first time by one of our detectors then it's immediatly creaed as an item resource.
+At this moment our eco system can detect both RFID EPC Gen2 tags, also know as RAIN RFID tags, and modern Bluetooth LE beacons (including iBeacon and Eddystone).
+When an item is detected for the first time by one of our detectors then it's immediately created as an item resource.
 Our system keeps this resource as a reference to this item, it's never deleted.
 You can use it to see where the item is or where it has been seen for the last time.

 Location
 --------